 Red 70 4871 69.6 122

 Hole Descriptions: Whenever I play a PGA Tour course, I find it’s always sobering when you realize just how much better the pros are than you.
-I foolishly played from the Tips at 6841 yards because I thought it was a par 72.
-Although short by Tour standards, this is still a lengthy par 70 for amateurs, especially when you consider the most difficult aspect of TPC River Highlands is actually the approach shots and short game.
-This course is notorious for its small greens, and brutal shaved down lies surrounding them.
+I played from the Tips at 6841 yards because I thought it was a par 72.
+Although short by Tour standards, this is still a lengthy par 70 for amateurs, especially when you consider the most difficult aspect of TPC River Highlands is not length, but actually the approach shots and short game.
+This course is notorious for its small greens and brutal shaved down lies surrounding them.
 I was hitting a lot of long-irons and woods into these greens and had a miserable day chipping because of it.

 The opening hole is a strong 434 yard downhill par 4 and one of the best holes on the front 9.
 Lined by mounds of thick rough on the left and houses on the right, you’ll want to hit the fairway here.
 This approach runs slightly back uphill and to the right with two deep bunkers guarding the green short left.